wudixiaotie/wudixiaotie.github.io/_posts/2016-03-18-create-your-own-behaviour.md

 ---
 layout: post
-title:  "Create your own behavoir"
+title:  "Create your own behaviour"
 author: "肖铁(Kevin)"
 categories: erlang
 ---

 I was writting an high performance asynchronous pool recently.
 I used gen_server
-as the behavior of all the workers, workers doing their jobs by follow the message
+as the behaviour of all the workers, workers doing their jobs by follow the message
 they received.
 Then I found out most of the function that gen_server supported are
 useless at this circumstances, like handle_call, handle_cast, code_change.